CatenaTools/catena-public-docs/engines/unity/entitlements.md

 * {% partial file="/_partials/unity/running-catena-prereq.md" /%}
 * You must have the entitlements service running, and have it configured with Items and Offers already set up.
 Instructions for doing so can be found here
 <!-- Add in this link when it exists: [Instructions for doing so can be found here](../../features/entitlements/index.md). -->
-* You must have completed [the Unity Quickstart Guide](./quickstart.md)
+* You must have completed [the Unity Quickstart Guide](./quickstart.md).
-* You must have completed [the Unity Authentication Guide](./authentication.md)
+* You must have completed [the Unity Authentication Guide](./authentication.md).

 ## Adding Entitlements
-The first step to adding entitlements in your project is to set up a method of logging in the player, and getting an account.
+The first step to adding entitlements in your project is to set up a way for the player to log in and get an account.
 Once the player is logged in, they should be ready to lookup entitlements.

-Additionally, you must already have catalog items and offers set up in your database through admin endpoints - as you won't be able to create items or offers from the Unity client.
+Additionally, you must already have catalog items and offers set up in your database through admin endpoints, as you won't be able to create items or offers from the Unity client.

 For more information on Entitlements in Catena and the features available, refer to the entitlements documentation.
 <!-- Add in this link when it exists: [refer to the Entitlements documentation](../../features/entitlements/index.md). -->

 ### Client-Side Entitlements

-1. Reminder, if you have not yet completed the [Unity Quickstart Guide](./quickstart.md), and [the Unity Authentication Guide](./authentication.md) please do so now.
+1. Reminder: if you have not yet completed the [Unity Quickstart Guide](./quickstart.md) and [the Unity Authentication Guide](./authentication.md), please do so now.
 2. Return to the scene created in the Unity Authentication Guide, which should already have `CatenaEntrypoint` and `CatenaPlayer`.
-We will henceforth refer to this as "your Scene".
+We will henceforth refer to this as "your scene".
-3. Create an empty `GameObject` in your Scene.
+3. Create an empty `GameObject` in your scene.
     1. Rename this `GameObject` to `CatenaClientEntitlements`.
     2. Add the `CatenaClientEntitlementsManager` component to your `GameObject`.